 Submissions will be handled through easychair, in the presentation track.
 You need to register as an author first, before submitting your presentation.

 Seasoned Grid'5000 users are invited to submit proposals for practical sessions.
 These practical sessions should be focused on dedicated kadeploy environments maintained by the submitters or on specific tools developed or used to ease the use of Grid'5000 (e.g. on common use-cases of the instrument).
 In particular, maintainers of Glite, Condor or cloud management stack (to name a few) are invited to make their work known.
 Practical sessions should be 1,5h or 2h long, or combine 2 sessions.

 Authors are invited to submit a 2 page long proposal detailing the tool, environment or technique that will be taught to practitioners, as well as the main steps of the practical session.

 Submissions will be handled through easychair, in the practical track.
 You need to register as an author first, before submitting your practical session proposal.

 Registration for the Grid'5000 Large Scale Deployment Challenge

-- Interest of the deployed middleware for the community
+- interest of the experiment for the Grid'5000 community

 Prizes to be announced